UoM-CE-PAST/numerical_methods_example/README.md

 # Numerical methods example

-This repo contains simple numerical example (1d wave equation - constant velocity) intended for teaching and demonstration purposes.
+This repo contains a simple numerical example (1d wave equation - constant velocity) intended for teaching and demonstration purposes.
 There are two files:

-- One file with gaps that should be filled during a live demonstration.
+- One file with gaps that to be filled during a live demonstration.
-- A complete (no gaps) counterpart for the demonstrator to consult during the demonstration.
+- A complete (no gaps) counterpart with a full solution.

 ## Authors